 One of your correspondents mentioned Flt Lt James Nicholson VC.
 As a bachelor I was accustomed to walk and bicycle around the countryside.
 In this way I met by chance his widow who lived nearby in a very comfortable woodland house with their one son.
 She was a very elegant lady who occasionally lent distinction to our Officers' Mess functions.
 I remember that the younger Mr Nicholson was an executive locally in the wine trade and had plenty of time to be a prominent local amateur cricketer.

-how, in really thin air, it would wallow and run out of puff.
-We were conscious
+thin air, it would wallow and run out of puff.
+We were conscious (and

 etc) that at least the older of us were liable to suffer from bends and were at risk of something worse.
 The whole exercise seemed to me to be mildly pointless; I have always wondered that the Service bought so many T5s, fearing that this one ponderous exercise was its only justification for doing so.

 We were not a "chopping" school, unlike the fast jet AFTS and OCUs.
 However, in our time, there was an edict that there were no bad students - only bad instructors.
 I had a student whom I thought too slow for the work; the edict got him through because he got the extra hours he needed.
 We had one other student who was able but pathologically dishonest - we all wanted to chop him; I do not know what became of him but he was always going to be the pilot for whom the accident was waiting to happen.